-Up to the publication date of this report, the Board comprised 8 Directors (5 EDs and 3 INEDs) who possess the skills, experience and expertise either in the same industry or relevant to the management of the business of the Group.
+The board possess the skills, experience and expertise either in the same industry or relevant to the management of the business of the Group.
 The Board of which over one third of the Board members are INEDs, thereby promoting critical review and control of the management process.
 The INEDs will also share their valuable impartial view on matters to be discussed at the board meetings.
-The biographies of the Directors are set out from pages 13 to 15 of this annual report under the "Board of Directors and Senior Management" section.